Why that call from the Sheriff’s Department might just be a phone scam

 Use identity theft protection

 How did these scammers get your information in the first place?
 Is your information publicly available on the web?
-Time to reclaim your privacy.
+It’s time to reclaim your privacy.

 Best services for removing your personal information from the Internet